SteveBeeblebrox/JSION/README.md

 ```
 ## Motivation & Goals
 + Any valid JSON should be valid JSION
 + JSION should work the same on a minified form as it does in an equivalent expanded form.
-(Newlines and whitespace should not matter.)
-## Known Issues
-+ Comments right before a number, boolean, or null are treated differently when minified.
-When fixed, the whole value will be escaped and included in a comment if the first character or digit is escaped.
-+ Comments should include new lines so that minified and expanded formats work exactly the same.
-If minifing removes or changes that something, then it should not impact the parsing of comments.
+(If minifing removes or changes that something, then it should not impact the parsing of comments.)